I Tried On So Many Linen Trousers—These Pairs From H&M, Arket and COS Stood Out

 4. COS

 Style Notes: If sleek tailoring with an airy twist is your cup of tea, COS' linen selection should be on your radar.
-From bold front-seaming to playful flares, COS brings a refined edge to this summer staple.
+From bold front-seaming to playful flares, COS brings a refined edge to this spring and summer staple.

 SHOP COS LINEN TROUSERS: